hkchengrex/C2OT/README.md

 ## High-Level Summary

-C<sup>2</sup>OT is an algorithm for computing prior-to-data couplings for flow-matching-based generative models during training time.
+C<sup>2</sup>OT is an algorithm for computing prior-to-data couplings for flow-matching-based generative models at training time.
-Our goal is to obtain straighter flows granted by OT couplings, while preventing test-time degradation that OT-CFM has in the conditional setting (see figure above).
+Our goal is to obtain straighter flows granted by optimal transport (OT) couplings, while preventing test-time degradation that OT has in the conditional setting (see figure above).
-The idea is that OT-CFM samples from a condition-skewed prior distribution while C<sup>2</sup>OT *unskews* the prior distribution by adding a condition-dependent term to the OT cost.
+The idea is that OT samples from a condition-skewed prior distribution while C<sup>2</sup>OT *unskews* the prior distribution by adding a condition-dependent term to the OT cost.

 ## Installation